electron/website/blog/forge-v6-release.md

 </Tabs>

 Manual migration details can be found in the Forge [import documentation].
 Further help can be offered in our [Discord](https://discord.gg/f4cH9BzaDw).

+## Why switch to Forge from an existing pipeline?

+If your app already uses an existing build tooling solution that provides packaging and publishing capabilities, the benefits associated with adopting Electron Forge can still outweigh the initial switching cost.

+We believe there are two main advantages to using Forge:

+1. *Forge receives new features for application building as soon as they are supported in Electron*.
+This means that alongside the implicit features and plugins that Forge provides, users won't need to wire in new tooling support themselves, or wait for that support to be eventually implemented by other packages before upgrading.
+This reduction in the burden of maintenance for Forge applications has already been observed when Electron released `@electron/universal` [support](https://github.com/electron/universal) as well as [ASAR Integrity checking](https://www.electronjs.org/docs/latest/tutorial/asar-integrity), which were features that Forge supported out of the box.

+1. *Forge's multi-package architecture makes it easy to understand and extend.* Forge was built with the intention of supporting custom plugins, makers and publishers.
+Since Forge is made up of many smaller packages with clear responsibilities, it is easier to follow code flow.
+In addition, Forge's extensible API design means that you can write your own additional build logic separate from the provided configuration options for advanced use cases.
+For more details on extensibility, see the [Extending Electron Forge] section of the docs.

+## Introducing the webpack plugin

+This release adds webpack support to your build pipeline.
+Webpack is a module bundler: it takes your codebase’s dependencies and modules, creates a dependency graph, and bundles them (stitching them together into a single file) into a form that your index.html can read.
+Bundling increases performance by reducing the number of asset calls required.

+Forge v6 comes with a [webpack template] that makes use of the new `@electron-forge/plugin-webpack` module, plus some preset Webpack configuration options.
+Configuration instructions can be found in the [docs](https://www.electronforge.io/config/plugins/webpack).

+The addition of webpack support brings several webpack features to your Forge app.
+Notable features include but are not limited to:
+- Hot module reloading
+- DevServer support
+- Adding content security policies
+- Native module support

+## The Forge API has moved

+If you aren't already on the beta version of Forge, the Forge v5 API has been refactored into its own separate node module in Forge v6.
+The new Forge [Core API] exposes the v5 Forge API methods as well as a number of utility functions to Node, allowing you call them from within your own code.

 ## Breaking changes: